Cambridge Chronicle: Ownership changes

 The Dole family acquired the Cambridge Chronicle in the 1930s.
 They merged it with its rival paper, the Cambridge Sun, in 1935.
 The family sold the newspapers to Fidelity Investments in 1991.
 It was integrated into the Community Newspaper Company, another subsidiary of Fidelity Investment, in 1996.

 The Community Newspaper Company was sold to the Boston Herald's owner, Herald Media, in 2001.
 It was again sold to GateHouse Media, in 2006 (GateHouse Media later changed their name to Gannett).
 In September 2012, the Chronicle merged with Tab Communications's Cambridge Tab.

 Production

 The first editions were produced by hand press above the Holmes Grocery Store, on the corner of Magazine and Main Streets in Central Square.
 The paper is now printed in Framingham.

 End of local coverage

 In 2022, Will Dowd, the only remaining journalist writing for the Cambridge Chronicle, moved to work for the site Marblehead News.
 Gannett maintains a section of its Wicked Local website for the Cambridge Chronicle, but the newspaper exists in name only.
 The Chronicle no longer publishes any local news stories.
 Instead, it cross-posts regional New England news from other parts of the Wicked Local website.
-This follows a broader pattern for Gannett, who announced in April 2022 that it was ended print editions of 19 different local newspapers across Massachusetts.
+This follows a broader pattern for Gannett, who announced in April 2022 that it was ending print editions of 19 different local newspapers across Massachusetts.
+This left Cambridge with very few dedicated reporters, a part of a long decline in the city's local news ecosystem.
+Local news websites like the Cambridge Day, which at the time had just one full time reporter in addition to freelancers, were left to fill the gap.